Choosing the perfect Fly Fishing Travel Bag

-What is the best existing travel bags?
+What is the best fly fishing travel bag you have used?

 Whats good and bad about them?

-1. The Weight of bag when it’s empty?
+1. The weight of bag when it’s empty?

 This is an easy one to answer, it needs to be as light as possible because we all like to take as much fishing tackle as we can.
-The baggage weight restrictions on international flights is never a problem, but when you have to take an internal flight to get to some of the more remote destinations the allowances drop dramatically.
-The bag also needs to be really strong to handle all the abuse given by baggage handlers at airports, plus it needs to give some sort of protection to delicate fishing items and this added strength starts to make the bag heavy.
+The baggage weight restrictions on international flights is never a problem, but when you have to take an internal flight to get to some of the more remote destinations the allowances for weight drop dramatically, and the last thing you want is the bag itself to take up half of that.

 2. Soft or hard case?

-What is the best material for travel bags to be made from?
-It needs to be light, extremely strong and with some degree of waterproofing.
+For example, the Orvis Carry-it-All designed by Perk Perkins to be sure his equipment stayed safe and in his possession on flights to fly-fishing destinations – is made with a CORDURA® ECO 600 denier polyester and offers amazing protection for travelling anglers.
 It also needs to be able to withstand all the rubbing & wear and tear from luggage belts that seem to love ripping out the bottom of bags.

-4. Fishing rods.
-Do you check them in inside your bags or pay separately?
+4. Fishing rods – Do you check them in inside your bags or pay separately?